pop-team/pop-java/docs/installation.rst

 Installation process
 ~~~~~~~~~~~~~~~~~~~~

-This section will guide us trough the POP-C++ installation process.
+This section will guide us through the POP-C++ installation process.
 In the POP
 distribution we find a directory including POP-C++.
 First, we need to configure
 the installation.
 If we use the configure script without any option, POP-C++
 will be installed in the default directory (``/usr/local/popc``).
 We can also